Tax Scams: How To Spot Them And How To Deal With Them

 Here are some of the most common methods in play right now:

 Scammers pretending to be from the ‘Australian Taxation Office' or 'myGov’ are emailing and falsely telling people their taxable income has been recalculated and they are due to receive compensation.
-To claim the amount, they are asked to reply to the email with personal identifying information such as payslips, TFN, driver's licence and Medicare details.
+To claim the amount, people are asked to reply to the email with personal identifying information such as payslips, TFN, driver's licence and Medicare details.

 Scammers use this information in a variety of ways to:

+Be aware, the sender's email address looks legitimate.
 If you receive an email like this, do not reply with any of your personal information.

-To help protect yourself, remember:
+To help protect yourself remember:

 There are unfortunately many different ways that scam artists can trick both individuals and small businesses from parting with their hard-earned money at the end of the financial year.
 So it pays to be aware of the most common tricks, as well as some of the new and creative ways these criminals will try to get a foot in the door.